Adarand Constructors, Inc. v. Peña: Background

 "the contractor shall presume that socially and economically disadvantaged individuals include Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, and other minorities...."

 In 1989, the US Department of Transportation (DOT) awarded a highway construction contract in Colorado to Mountain Gravel and Construction Company.
 Mountain Gravel solicited bids for a subcontract for guardrails along the highway.
 The lowest bid was submitted by Adarand Constructors, with a higher bid being submitted by Gonzales Construction.
 However, Gonzales Construction had been certified by the Small Business Administration as a disadvantaged business and so Mountain Gravel awarded the subcontract to Gonzales because of financial incentives in the Mountain Gravel's contract for employing disadvantaged businesses.
 Adarand filed suit in federal court against DOT by arguing that the subcontracting incentive clause, or bonus, that caused Adarand to lose a subcontract was unconstitutional.
-The federal district court and circuit court ruled in favor of DOT and against Adarand, which then appealed to the US Supreme Court.
+The federal district court and circuit court ruled in favor of DOT and against Adarand, who then appealed to the US Supreme Court.
 The case was docketed as Adarand Constructors, Inc. v.
 Federico Peña, Secretary of Transportation, et al. because Federico Peña was the US Secretary of Transportation at that time.
 Mountain States Legal Foundation represented Adarand Constructors.

-The questions before the Court was primarily whether the presumption of disadvantage based on race alone, as well as the consequent allocation of favored treatment, was a discriminatory practice that violates the equal protection clause of the 14th Amendment as well as the Due Process clause of the 5th Amendment.
+The question before the Court was primarily whether the presumption of disadvantage based on race alone, as well as the consequent allocation of favored treatment, was a discriminatory practice that violated the equal protection clause of the 14th Amendment as well as the Due Process clause of the 5th Amendment.